philbogle/google_photos/README.md

 command-line samples provide a link you'll need to visit in order to authorize the sample.

-    bundle exec ruby print_photos_json.rb
+    bundle exec ruby print_photos_json.rb > photos.json_list

-1. Browse to the provided URL in your web browser.
+1. Browse to the provided URL in your web browser to authorize access to your photos.
 2. If you are not already logged into your Google account, you will be prompted to log in.
 If you are logged into multiple Google accounts, you will be asked to select one account to use for the authorization.
 3. The application automatically receives the authentication code and resumes operation, outputting the photos metadata as JSON to STDOUT where you can redirect it to a file or otherwise maniuplate it.

+## Run the duplication heuristics
+Group photos which have the same name and date
+    ruby dump_dups.rb photos.json_list dups > dups.json
+Group photos which have the same name and date and identical dimensions except for rotations
+    ruby dump_dups.rb photos.json_list rotate > rotates.json